 - People's Republic of Tyranny:

 - Zhirinovsky is the leader of the Liberal Democratic Party of Russia.
 It of course is neither liberal nor democratic.

-- The main purpose of the UIS is to prevent the independence of its member states.
+- The main purpose of the Union of Independent States is to prevent its member states from going independent.

-- The predecessor of the UIS, the Union of Democratic Republics is even less democratic than the UIS.
+- The predecessor of the UIS, the Union of Democratic Republics was even less democratic than the UIS.

 - President Evil: Zhirinovsky, of course.

 - Psychopathic Manchild: Zhirinovsky, who is prone to violent tantrums.

 - Puppet State: The UIS has a couple.
 The most important is the Hungarian Republic of Szeklerland which connects the Serbian UIS republics with the rest of the UIS.